-3.8.2 Minibuses and Multi-Purpose Vehicles (MPVs)
+3.8.2 MINIBUSES AND MULTI-PURPOSE VEHICLES (MPVs)

-- From 1 September 2015, Minibuses and MPVs can be any colour apart from black.
+• From 1 September 2015, Minibuses and MPVs can be any colour apart from black.
 A new licence will not be issued for a Minibus or MPV if the vehicle's paintwork could be mistaken for being black.
 The law requires Private Hire Vehicles to be clearly distinguishable from Hackney Carriages.

-If the public may be mistaken for believing that the vehicle is a hackney carriage a licence will not be issued. - Any seatbelts fitted to the vehicle must meet the appropriate vehicle inspectorate standard.
+If the public may be mistaken for believing that the vehicle is a hackney carriage a licence will not be issued.

-- Vehicles with M1 type approval, which have a rear facing second row (of three rows of seats) fitted at manufacture and which have three point seat belts on all seats at manufacture, may be licensed as private hire vehicles. - In order to ensure that the vehicle does not appear to be a hackney carriage the vehicle must not have a bulkhead behind the first row of seats and if the second row of seats are rear facing they must not fold upright. - In the case of wheel chair accessible vehicles, if the vehicle does not have integrated wheel chair ramps, the ramps must be permanently marked with the vehicle's registration number. - In the case of wheel chair accessible vehicles, the vehicle must be equipped with suitable wheel chair restraints.
+- Any seatbelts fitted to the vehicle must meet the appropriate vehicle inspectorate standard. - Vehicles with M1 type approval, which have a rear facing second row (of three rows of seats) fitted at manufacture and which have three point seat belts on all seats at manufacture, may be licensed as private hire vehicles. - In order to ensure that the vehicle does not appear to be a hackney carriage the vehicle must not have a bulkhead behind the first row of seats and if the second row of seats are rear facing they must not fold upright. - In the case of wheel chair accessible vehicles, if the vehicle does not have integrated wheel chair ramps, the ramps must be permanently marked with the vehicle's registration number. - In the case of wheel chair accessible vehicles, the vehicle must be equipped with suitable wheel chair restraints.
 Any detachable wheel chair restraints must be permanently marked with the vehicle's registration number.

-3.8.3 Limousines
+3.8.3 LIMOUSINES

-The definition of a limousine for the purposes of Licensing in Sandwell is "any vehicle manufactured as a stretch vehicle, such as a Ford Lincoln, Volvo, Mercedes or equivalent, or any other vehicle deemed to be a limousine by the Licensing Manager or the Legal Manager".
-The criteria for these vehicles is the same as for saloon cars, however:
+The definition of a limousine for the purposes of Licensing in Sandwell is "any vehicle manufactured as a stretch vehicle, such as a Ford Lincoln, Volvo, Mercedes or equivalent, or any other vehicle deemed to be a limousine by an Authorised Officer of the Council" The criteria for these vehicles is the same as for saloon cars, however:

-- Side facing and rear facing seats will be permitted, subject to adequate seatbelt installations being in place. - Left-hand drive Limousines will be acceptable. - The vehicle may be black in colour if the Licensing Manager or the Legal Manager is satisfied that the vehicle could not be mistaken for being a hackney carriage. - Tinted glass is permitted on all windows in the rear passenger compartment. - The Licensing Manager or the Legal Manager will determine applications for Limousines and may refer the application to the Committee where issues around public safety are raised.
+- Side facing and rear facing seats will be permitted, subject to adequate seatbelt installations being in place. - Left-hand drive Limousines will be acceptable. - The vehicle may be black in colour if an Authorised Officer of the Council is satisfied that the vehicle could not be mistaken for being a hackney carriage. - Tinted glass is permitted on all windows in the rear passenger compartment. - An Authorised Officer of the Council will determine applications for Limousines and may refer the application to the Committee where issues around public safety are raised.

-3.8.4 Speciality or Novelty Vehicles
+3.8.4 SPECIALITY OR NOVELTY VEHICLES

 The criteria for these vehicles shall be the same as saloon cars but the same exceptions applicable to Limousines shall also apply to Speciality or Novelty Vehicles.
-The Licensing Manager or the Legal Manager will determine applications for Speciality or Novelty Vehicles and may refer the application to the Committee where issues around public safety are raised.
+An Authorised Officer of the Council will determine applications for Speciality or Novelty Vehicles and may refer the application to the Committee where issues around public safety are raised.

-3.8.5 All Vehicles
+3.8.5 ALL VEHICLES